klouderone/cornev4promicroedition/README.md

 The batteries are intended to be directly soldered to the board, however you can use a PH2 connector on extension leads and route it to the TRRS socket area if you would like to use a battery with a connector.
 I will change this so that there is also an included connector on the board on the next itteration.

 Make sure you are confident will all steps before commencing build as a mistake could result in breaking your microcontroller.
+CHECK, CHECK AGAIN, AND THEN CHECK ONCE MORE.

 https://www.youtube.com/watch?v=vzDTdLaAzXc

-I do plan on making a video on how to build this specific board.

 ## Cases